brmeena/quick-blog/README.md

 6. Caching enabled at post level.

-Check Blog Demo at https://quick-blog-demo.herokuapp.com/   Development efforts thanks to https://hinkhoj.com
+Check Blog Demo at https://quick-blog-demo.herokuapp.com/ Admin Panel can be accessed at https://quick-blog-admin.herokuapp.com Development efforts thanks to https://hinkhoj.com

 Keep below things ready:
    a.
 MongoDB ( you will need MongoDB connection uri)